Okey: Joker

-Sets and opening your hand
+Sets and opening

-The minimum number of points required to open your hand is 101.
-In order to open the player needs to create sets of either 3 or 4 identical numbered tiles of different colors (e.g. black 5, red 5 & blue 5) or running numbers of the same color (e.g. red 7, red 8 & red 9).
+The minimum number of points required to open a player's hand is 101.
+In order to open, the player needs to create sets of either 3 or 4 identical numbered tiles of different colors (e.g. black 5, red 5 & blue 5) or running numbers of the same color (e.g. red 7, red 8, and red 9).
 A set must have a minimum of three tiles.
 Players are only allowed to add to existing sets on the table after they have opened with a minimum of 101 points already.
-Players are of course allowed to open and then add to other sets within the same turn.
+Players are, of course, allowed to open and then add to other sets within the same turn.

-If a player takes the discarded tile from the previous player they must always use that tile.
-If the player has not opened yet he/she must open with that tile included.
+If a player takes the discarded tile from the previous player, they must always use that tile.
+If the player has not opened yet, he/she must open with that tile included.
 The player is not allowed to keep the tile in their hand.
 A player is allowed to take the discarded tile and then return it and still take from the bank without receiving a penalty.

 Doubles

-Another way to open your hand is with a minimum of five doubles.
+Another way to open a hand is with a minimum of five doubles.
 Doubles are two identical tiles.
-If you open with doubles you are not allowed to lay normal sets anymore.
-You are, however, allowed to add tiles to existing sets from other players on the table.
+If a player opens with doubles, they are not allowed to lay normal sets.
+They are, however, allowed to add tiles to existing sets from other players on the table.

 If all four players open with doubles within one round, that round gets canceled and replayed.
 No players receive any penalties.